ahrjarrett/origami_meeting/README.md

 ### Questions for Lauren:

 - I want to pick your brain!
-- What's worked in the past?
-Where can I find funny gifs to make this more interesting for contractors (or how can I make this as fun and painless as possible)?
+- How can I make this more interesting for people to sit through?
 - If I champion this, who will be my sponsor?
 - Are there existing training materials I can get my hands on, to keep the messaging / branding consistent company-wide?
 - How could you see something like this developing?
 What might this look like in 3 months?
 6?
 12?
+- Where can I get the OL presentation template to keep branding consistent?